UPDATED: Jan 2020

 Facilities: 20 bunk beds, small kitchen with nothing but counter tops, water, single drop toilet.

-Hiking French Ridge Hut
+Hiking to French Ridge Hut

 This hike is deceptively difficult, and its challenging parts are at the very end after you’ve depleted a lot of your energy.